 A couple of weeks ago a friend of mine asked if we sold coffee that was “less acidic” and easier on the stomach.
 We get a lot of customers who ask the same question, particularly when it comes to the acid levels of other brands or roasters.
 The short answer is no. That’s really a myth but there is a solution, well, kind of.

 All specialty-grade Arabica coffees have the same pH level.
-Roast profiles, different coffee varietals, or even different brew methods do not have a substantial affect on cutting down the acidity found in coffee.
+Roast profiles, different coffee varietals, or even different brew methods do not have a substantial effect on cutting down the acidity found in coffee.

 Let’s start with the basics.
 Remember the science experiments you did in the 7th grade?
 Those little white strips were called pH Test Strips and were used to measure pH levels.